Changing your study mode

 Apply for reduced study load

 Your application will take up to two weeks to be processed.
-Requests for additional information and the approval will be sent to your student email in MyInfo.
-You may also need to meet with a student engagement advisor.
+Requests for additional information and the approval will be sent to your student email (the address nominated in MyInfo).
+Some applications may require a meeting with a Student Success Specialist.